SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ![Figure: Add account to your Outlook](Add account.jpg)

-Please note you will need to get the password from your friendly SysAdmins.
+Please note you will need to get the password from your enterprise password manager.